This article has partner links that I may receive compensation from at no cost to you. Thank you for supporting my site by using them!

 Chivuo’s Slow Street Food & Craft Beer

-Chivuo’s has a few locations in Barcelona.
+Chivuo’s (website) has 3 locations in Barcelona, plus 1 in Madrid.
 The one I visited was located a couple of blocks off La Rambla.

 The bar has 6 taps of local beer, plus sandwiches, fries, and other snacks.
 It’s a cool little corner spot that feels like a nice neighborhood spot to meet friends.